Donor-Advised Funds Disadvantages -5 Reasons Why They May Be a Bad Idea

 There are even more benefits, like possibly avoiding or reducing capital gains taxes on appreciated assets that you should ask your tax advisor about.

 For instance, maybe you’re only giving to one place, so there’s no need to “streamline.”
 Or maybe you are planning to donate a large enough sum that account minimums aren’t a worry for you.
-Situations change though, so it’s important to be aware of the potential benefits and disadvantages should you decide to open a giving account.
+Situations change though, so it’s important to be aware of the potential donor-advised funds disadvantages should you decide to open a giving account.

 Everything we are sharing here is available to the public.
 But there are many advisory fund sponsors who keep a few too many details undisclosed for our comfort.
 What are the fees?
 How is it managed?
 These are unclear.